pupil-labs/pl-neon-matlab/README.md

 Ensure that it is from the "Python Software Foundation".
 It should be free of charge.

-Once installed, start a terminal (Start and then enter "cmd.exe") and enter the following to install the necessary packages:
+Once Python is installed, start a terminal (Go to Start Menu and then enter "cmd.exe").
+Then, enter the following to install the necessary packages:

 ```
 pip install opencv-python